irfantoor/command/README.md

 $ php hello1.php -v
 ```

-Note: If version is not provided while intialising, file named 'version' is searched in the parent directory where the /src directory is present, if found then its contents are used as version, or a default value of '0.1' is used.
-This is helpful if the version file is part of versioning system and is updated to the last version tag (ref: examples/hello6.php)
+Note: If version is not provided while intialising, file named 'version' is searched in
+the parent directory where the /src directory is present, if found then its contents are
+used as version, or a default value of '0.1' is used.
+This is helpful if the version file
+is part of versioning system and is updated to the last version tag
+(see : examples/hello6.php)

 ref: examples/hello1.php
 ```php